NetApp/eseries-perf-analyzer-plugin-beegfs/README.md

 3. Clone this GitHub repository to the `plugins/beegfs_monitoring` directory (e.g. `git clone <url> beegfs_monitoring`).

 #### Initially configuring and starting the plugin:
-1. In the `plugins/beegfs_monitoring/beegfs_mon/beegfs-mon.conf` file, update the `sysMgmtdHost` to point at the IP address of the BeeGFS Management server in your environment.
+1. In the `plugins/beegfs_monitoring/beegfs_mon/beegfs-mon.conf` file, update the `sysMgmtdHost` variable to point at the IP address of the BeeGFS Management server in your environment.
+By default, data points are retained for 4 weeks before being dropped by the database.
+This value is configurable via the 'dbRetentionDuration' variable.
+Valid values are described in the config file in the section describing this variable.
 2. To build/start the plugin, navigate to the root directory of the E-Series Performance Analyzer and use one of the following commands:
     * If the E-Series Performance Analyzer is already running use: `make restart`.
     * If the E-Series Performance Analyzer is stopped or this is the first time starting it use: `make run`.

 #### Updating the plugin's configuration:
-If you need to change the IP used for the BeeGFS Management server simply update the `sysMgmtdHost` line in `plugins/beegfs_monitoring/beegfs_mon/beegfs-mon.conf` then restart the E-Series Performance Analyzer by navigating to the root directory and running `make restart`.
+Any changes to the configuration file (located at `plugins/beegfs_monitoring/beegfs_mon/beegfs-mon.conf`) requires a restart of the E-Series Performance Analyzer.
+This can be done by navigating to the root directory of the project (not just the plugin) and running 'make restart'.

 What is included with this plugin?
 ----------------------------------